There’s no denying that since its launch in 2007, Airbnb has disrupted the travel and hospitality industry drastically.

 8. Loyalty programs

-Many hotel chains offer loyalty programs that reward frequent guests with perks such as free nights, room upgrades, and discounts.
+Many hotel chains like Marriot (as seen below) offer loyalty programs that reward frequent guests with perks such as free nights, room upgrades, and discounts.
 Airbnb, however, lags behind in this area.

 Source: screenshot from a Marriott email to Francesca